Abelardo Vega

-José Mercedes Abelardo Vega Rodríguez (born 24 September 1946) is a professional baseball coach and manager and former third baseman.
-Vega spent seventeen seasons playing in the Mexican League, from 1968 to 1984, mainly with the Diablos Rojos del México.
-After his retirement, he remained with the Diablos Rojos as a coach, where he won eleven championships, both as a player and as a coach.
+José Mercedes Abelardo Vega Rodríguez (born 24 September 1946) is a Mexican professional baseball coach and manager and a former third baseman.
+Vega spent 17 seasons playing in the Mexican League from 1968 to 1984, mainly with the Diablos Rojos del México.
+After retiring, he remained with the Diablos Rojos as a coach and won 11 championships, both as a player and as a coach.

 Early life

 Vega was born on 24 September 1946 in Charay, Sinaloa.
-As a kid, he was invited to play baseball in El Fuerte, where he earned a spot in the municipal league.
-Later, he was signed by the Diablos Rojos del México, who sent him to their feeder teams.
+As a child, he was invited to play baseball in El Fuerte, where he earned a spot in the municipal league.
+He was later signed by the Diablos Rojos del México, who sent him to their minor league affiliates.

 Playing career

 Mexican minor leagues

 He began his baseball career in 1965, playing as a pitcher for Rojos de San Luis in the Mexican Central League, a feeder league for the Mexican League.
 During his two seasons with San Luis, he won 20 games and recorded 183 strikeouts.
 In 1967, he played for the Diablos Rojos de Las Choapas of the Mexican Southeast League.
-It was during his time in the minor leagues that he injured his right arm, which forced him to change positions, choosing third base.
+It was during his time in the minor leagues that he injured his right arm, which forced him to change positions and move to third base.

 Mexican League

-Vega made his Mexican League debut in 1968 appearing in four games with the Diablos Rojos del México, while also continuing to play in the minor leagues for Las Choapas and the Piratas de Tampico.
+Vega made his Mexican League debut in 1968, appearing in four games with the Diablos Rojos del México, while also continuing to play in the minor leagues for Las Choapas and the Piratas de Tampico.
 In 1969, he played 44 games with the Diablos in the Mexican League, including a brief stint with the Diablos Rojos de Minatitlán of the Mexican Southeast League.

-In 1970, thanks to scout Ramón "Chita" García, who discovered him back in the late 60s, Vega was promoted to the Diablos Rojos del México full-time, where he played as the starting third baseman until 1978.
-During this time, he won four championship with the Diablos Rojos in 1968, 1973, 1974 and 1976.
+In 1970, with the help of scout Ramón "Chita" García, who had discovered him in the late 1960s, Vega became a full-time player for the Diablos Rojos del México, where he played as the starting third baseman until 1978.
+He was a member of four championship teams with the Diablos Rojos, in 1968, 1973, 1974, and 1976.

-Vega played for the Indios de Ciudad Juárez from 1979 to 1981, joined the Sultanes de Monterrey in 1982, and returned to the Diablos Rojos in 1983, where he stayed until retiring at the close of the 1984 season.
+Vega played for the Indios de Ciudad Juárez from 1979 to 1981, joined the Sultanes de Monterrey in 1982, and returned to the Diablos Rojos in 1983, where he stayed until he retired after the 1984 season.

 Mexican Pacific League

-Vega made his Mexican Pacific League debut in 1971 playing for the Mayos de Navojoa, winning the Rookie of the Year award, recording a .264 batting average, three home runs and 31 RBI.
+In 1971, Vega made his Mexican Pacific League debut with the Mayos de Navojoa, winning the Rookie of the Year Award and recording a .264 batting average, three home runs, and 31 RBI.

-He spent thirteen seasons in the Mexican Pacific League, playing for the Tomateros de Culiacán, Águilas de Mexicali, Yaquis de Obregón and Venados de Mazatlán, retiring in 1984.
+He spent 13 seasons in the Mexican Pacific League, playing for the Tomateros de Culiacán, Águilas de Mexicali, Yaquis de Obregón, and Venados de Mazatlán, and retired in 1984.